farcaster-project/RFCs/05-tasks-and-events.md

 ### The `broadcast_transaction` Task

 `broadcast_transaction` tells a syncer to broadcast a transaction.
-The syncer MUST broadcast the transaction, unless the transaction already in the blockchain or in the mempool.
+The syncer MUST broadcast the transaction unless the transaction already in the blockchain or the mempool.

 The only parameter is:
 * `tx`: The raw transaction in its serialized format.

-The blockchain event in response is `transaction_broadcasted` event.
+The blockchain event in response is the `transaction_broadcasted` event.

 ## Blockchain Events
 The function of the Syncer is to emit events to accomplish its assigned tasks.
 Syncer's must emit events targeting the daemon (at a later stage of the project, potentially the client as well).
-Blockchain Events are produced by syncers in response to certain type of `tasks`.
+Blockchain Events are produced by syncers in response to certain types of `tasks`.
 A task MAY produce multiple `blockchain event` messages.
-The `blockchain event` messages as defined below.
+The `blockchain event` messages are as defined below.

 ### The `task_aborted` Event
 Event in response to `abort_task` Task, emitted only once.